How an Antenna works

 Main lobe, side lobe and back lobe

-Since the field strength is indicated in the directional diagram, 20 log is used for the calculation.
+Since the field strength is indicated in the directional diagram, 20 logs is used for the calculation.

-When choosing an antenna, directionality and gain are important factors.
-In addition, depending on the specification, the gain can be given in dBd, dB or dBi; The decision for a particular antenna is therefore often difficult.
+When choosing an antenna for the wooded area or mountain, directionality and gain are important factors.
+In addition, depending on the specification, the gain can be given in dBd, dB, or dBi; The decision for a particular antenna is therefore often difficult.

 Since the antenna is made entirely of metal and there is no circuit for electrical amplification, the fact that there is talk of a win can also seem a bit strange.